sirnobility/al-folio/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 Hello.

-I'm a University student (Studying EE, Minor in Physics/CS) that's interested in a large array of topics, and thoroughly enjoy learning about them.
-The underlying philosophy behind this website is to understand as much as I possible can about the array of topics I'm interested in.
+<p>I'm a University student (Studying EE, Minor in Physics/CS) that's interested in a large array of topics, and thoroughly enjoy learning about them.
+The underlying philosophy behind this website is to understand as much as I possible can about the array of topics I'm interested in.</p>

 The idea being; if I research a topic well enough to present it in article form I will have reached a level of understanding of the topic.
 Naturally, as time goes on my thoughts and ideas about a subject will change, and I'll update accordingly.

 The Universe is eminently enigmatic.
 There are many facets of human knowledge that attempt to understand it at every level, and I'm here to explore that a bit.